Cat Island (Tashirojima) 田代島

-From Ishinomaki Station, board one of the few buses to Ajishima Line-mae bus stop.
-Otherwise, take a 10-minute taxi or a 30-minute walk to Ajishima Line ferry terminal.
+From Ishinomaki Station, take a 5-minute taxi or a 15-minute walk to Ajishima Line ferry terminal.
 There are three departures per day, with a one-way trip taking 45 to 60 minutes.

 Where did the cats come from?

-Historically, the island was a center for silkworm production.
-In order to get rid of unwanted pests on the island, cats were brought over to patrol the streets and nearby forests.
-Townspeople would care for the semi-wild cats and fishermen would give them scraps from their daily catch.
+Historically the island was a center for silkworm production, and cats were kept to protect the cocoons from rats.
+Islanders would care for the semi-wild cats and fishermen would give them scraps from their daily catch.
 Since the beginning, there has always been one crucial island rule: no dogs allowed.

 As the aging population of humans on the island slowly declined over the years, the well-cared-for cats have multiplied.
 With so many felines, the island has become a popular tourist attraction.